Funerals

 Most Crematoria allow 20 minutes for the actual service, because the other 10 minutes is the time it takes for people to walk in and out of the Chapel.
 For signed services, this may not be enough time, especially if members of the family or friends wish to take part.
 If you feel you need more time, please ask the Funeral Director to book a double slot.
 However, you may be charged extra for this.

-There can be more time flexibility by having the service in the Church.
-It is also easier to use a screen to project the words of the service and pictures of the person who has died, as this is often greatly appreciated by the congregation.
+There can be more time flexibility by having the service in the church.
+It can also be easier to use a screen to project the words of the service and pictures of the person who has died, as this is often greatly appreciated by the congregation.

 Think about which language you would like